-With so much coverage of EVs in the media, we explore the benefits for your business and ask whether now’s the right time to switch to the power of the future.
+With so much coverage of electric vehicles (EVs) in the media, we explore the benefits for your business and ask whether now’s the right time to switch to the power of the future.

-He heads up the team at Drax EV and he and his team are supporting UK companies as they strive to find the right energy solutions that can meet an organisation’s financial, Corporate Social Responsibility (CSR) and sustainability goals.
+He heads up the team at Drax EVs, supporting UK companies in finding the right energy solutions to meet their financial, Corporate Social Responsibility (CSR), and sustainability goals.

 We asked Adam to sum up the pros and cons of switching from a conventional fleet of cars or vans to EVs.
 He also explains how to make a successful pitch to your finance department for the investment funds.